Course Outline

 Journal (30%) A web-based journal in blog format will be maintained by each student and updated with a new entry at least twice a week.
 The entries should focus on the visits made that week, but may discuss any relevant aspect of the site/visit/experience.
 Extensive use of media is strongly encouraged.
 In addition, students will also comment on at least two other entries by classmates per week.

-Paper Proposal (10%) A proposal detailing the chosen topic for the research topic, the outline of the paper, and two relevant references will be due on July 16th.
+Project Proposal (10%) A proposal detailing the chosen topic for the final project, the outline of the paper or details on the media, and two relevant references will be due on July 15th.
 The proposal must be approved before proceeding.
 The proposal should be emailed in PDF format to alsmith@umw.edu.
 Please include your name in the file name.

-Term Paper (30%) The course will culminate with a term paper, due August 1 , which must include illustrations and a formal bibliography.
-At least six separate sources must be used for the paper.
-The term paper will focus on one or more aspect of Paris urban history, architectural history, and/or historical preservation as it relates to the United States.
-Thorough analysis of the topic and substantive comparison with the United States will be expected.
+Final Project (30%) The course will culminate with a final project, due August 14 .
+The project will focus on one or more aspect of Paris urban history, architectural history, and/or historical preservation.
+Thorough analysis of the topic will be expected, whether the student chooses a creative or analytical project.
 The paper should be emailed in PDF format to alsmith@umw.edu.
+Other media can be sent as TIFF or other high-resolution files.
 Please include your name in the file name.